r-apostol-9618/Mars_Rover_SocialNetwork/README.md

 <img src="demoInfo.gif" width="300" />

-in the next fragment we can click on the label "Date" and choose a date and see the photos that the corresponding Rover took on the Date that we selected
+In the next fragment we can click on the label "Date" and choose the date and see the photos that the corresponding Rover took on the day that we selected

 <img src="demoMain.gif" width="300" />

-also if we click on the Rover's name we can see a preview of his story/mission
+Also if we click on the Rover's name we can see a preview of his story/mission

 <img src="demoRover.gif" width="300" />

 ### :books: Libraries I used
 ###### Animation